sillevl/course-databases/forta/er-diagram.md

 | Column names  |   |   | x  |
 | Column data types  |   |   | x  |

+Conceptual ER diagrams show the *concept* and are very abstract.
+They show no internal details and are thus independent from the DBMS.
+Logical ER diagrams show the implementation details, but are still independent from the DBMS.
+Physical ER diagrams are the closest diagram representation that come to the real implementation in the DBMS.
+They are dependent on the DBMS and show details that are specific for that DBMS.

+## Entity-Relation Diagram Types

 ### Conceptual ERD
-A conceptual ERD only displays the entities and their relations, the details of each entity is not described here.
+A conceptual ER diagrams are general desciptions and only display the entities and their relations, the details of each entity is not described here.
 ![alt text](https://www.uky.edu/~dsianita/622/t4.gif "Conceptual ERD example")

 ### Logical ERD